 You only need 4 ingredients to make these easy keto no bake cookies!
 These no bake peanut butter cookies have a fudgy peanut butter "dough" filling and a crisp dark chocolate coating.
 With just 5 minutes prep time, it's a great keto sweet treat to have in the fridge when the snack cravings strike.

 Peanut butter cookies.
 I just can't get enough of them.

 I recently posted my third (baked) keto peanut butter cookie recipe, thinking I had reached full circle.
-It was this coconut flour peanut butter cookie recipe, joining my very lovely almond flour peanut butter cookies and these classic keto peanut butter cookies.
+It was this coconut flour peanut butter cookie recipe, joining my almond flour peanut butter cookies and these classic keto peanut butter cookies.

 Here they are - 3 beautiful cookie stacks:

 Turns out there was still one recipe missing - these keto no bake peanut butter cookies.

 Peanut butter is just PERFECT for no bake keto recipes.
 I have quite a few on my website (listed at the end of this post).
 For these cookies, all we're doing is mixing smooth peanut butter with coconut flour.
 It's then covered in chocolate.
 Pure pleasure.

 I think these cookies are ideal for the summer.
 Firstly, because there's no need to turn on the oven.
 And secondly, because they are nice and cool as they are stored in the fridge or in the freezer.